 Gaisyr is, well, a beautiful typeface with Dinamo house-style Butterfly Serifs.
 It takes its point de départ from sketches by the early 18th Century royal typographer for King Louis XIV, Jacques Jaugeon, and reimagines them through the lens of a TikTok content neighborhood.

-We’ve long thought of adding a new serif to our library, as a less represented genre in our catalogue.
-Gaisyr, with its wide proportions and pronounced detailing, felt like the natural fit—it’s suitable for longer texts, but loud enough that it’s not just another Times.
+We’ve long thought of adding a new serif to our library as a less represented genre in our catalog.
+Gaisyr, with its wide proportions and pronounced detailing, felt like the natural fit.
+It’s suitable for longer texts but loud enough that it’s not just another Times.

-It’s this tension between strict geometry and a loopy, hand-held interpretation (think of the King after an evening inspecting his distillery) that lives on our own lines for ABC Gaisyr.
+It’s this tension between strict geometry and a loopy, hand-held interpretation (think of the King after an evening inspecting his distillery) that informed the lines of our own Gaisyr.

-Gaisyr is performance-driven while featuring less-toned down moments.
+Gaisyr is ready-to-not-disturb-you while reading but also has a bunch of less toned down moments up its sleeve.
 Its Butterfly Serifs are one of its highlights, seen in typically overlooked characters like the lowercase i and l.
-And as we’ve explored in other Dinamo fonts like ABC Arizona, the Italics of Gaisyr skew rightwards while its serifs stay upright.